Thenjiwe Niki Nkosi Stadium

 2 November – 16 December 202314-12-2023

 Thenjiwe Niki Nkosi’s exhibition “Stadium” consists of seven new paintings (all 2023) that each capture the simultaneous perspectives intersecting around and within a single track and field race.
 What struck me upon viewing the works in person — Nkosi’s work, with its bright and supple narrative moments, is widely shared online — was the unexpectedly lush and textured canvases.
 In recent years, Nkosi has focused her painting on the kinetics and choreography of team sport — track and field and gymnastics—by freeze-framing forms of spectatorship that reveal as well as conceal the ways architecture and administrative infrastructure frame the sporting body.
 Nkosi's figures — runners, fans, crouching timekeepers and photographers— each constitute a new and arresting visual language that eschews clear iconographic signifiers.
-In their place, rich texture and color creates an electric yet flattened surface under which lies a more complicated consideration of sport as a space of both self-possession and dispossession.
+In their place, rich texture and color create an electric yet flattened surface under which lies a more complicated consideration of sport as a space of both self-possession and dispossession.
 Up close, the figures and their settings show the physicality of Nkosi’s Belgian linen canvases, which create points of unexpected dimensionality between overlapping bodies, foreground and background, or the contours of a single figure.
 Zones of color — royal purple, robin-egg blue, terracotta — at first appear separate, but on closer inspection start to blur together.
 This is particularly the case with the central narrative anchor, Dead Heat, where a pack of runners overlap; their arms and legs colliding in a collage of transmogrified layers and brushstrokes.

 Many of Nkosi’s athletics paintings, with their movement between the specific and the generic, the intimate and the collective, act like history paintings, though of an indeterminate time and place.
 This indeterminacy primarily arises from the occlusion of identifying facial features, which render subjects akin to a piece of honed material like a tumbled stone or a fleshy flower petal.
 Especially in the vacant, textured faces of her subjects, Nkosi creates an anti-iconographic iconography — distinct yet reproducible — that reappears again and again in similar forms with human subjects as well as in architectural elements.
 Passage reduces a darkened stadium tunnel and surrounding grandstand into a geometric composition in lilac and aubergine, as if an attenuated excerpt of one of Bridget Riley’s whirling grids.
 The discrete shapes and lines offer a rudimentary demonstration of how the gaze might be funneled towards a point of interest in the surrounding paintings, many of which are larger and more explicitly narrative driven.